Germany's BSI says more German companies affected by cyber attacks

 "But we can't give an all-clear.
 The ransomware remains in circulation and is spreading in Germany," he said.
 "We expect the perpetrators and copycats to continue to unleash new variants."

-Konstantin von Notz, a Greens lawmaker and member of the parliamentary committee that oversees digitalization, said Germany urgently needed to clarify which government agency would respond in the event of a major attack.
+Konstantin von Notz, a Greens lawmaker and member of the parliamentary committee that oversees digitalisation, said Germany urgently needed to clarify which government agency would respond in the event of a major attack.

 German officials are studying the issue and will make initial recommendations in July, government sources said.